 Important

-Oracle Linux 7 Premier Support ends December 31, 2024, and the Oracle Cloud Marketplace Oracle Linux KVM image will no longer be supported.
+Oracle Linux 7 Premier Support ended December 31, 2024, and the Oracle Cloud Marketplace Oracle Linux KVM image is no longer supported.

 If you already are using the Oracle Cloud Marketplace Oracle Linux KVM image with your compute instance, there will be no changes to your instance.